faiqnadeem/registeration-form/README.md

-# registeration-form
+# Student Registration System (Tkinter + MySQL)

-A simple Python desktop app using Tkinter and MySQL for student registration.
-Users can enter name, email, age, and course, which are saved to a database.
-Includes input validation and success/error alerts.
-Ideal for learning GUI development and database integration with Python.
+A simple Python desktop application built with Tkinter and MySQL for managing student registrations.
+Users can input student details such as name, email, age, and course, which are then securely stored in a MySQL database.

+# Features:

+GUI-based student registration form using Tkinter

+MySQL integration for data storage

+Basic validation and success/error messages

+Tech Stack:

+Python (Tkinter, MySQL Connector)

+MySQL Database